anarchie347/brain/Planning and Design/Brain32.md

 # Translation

+The following translations are not entirely accurate to the actual implementation as issues were realised with these algorithms during implementation.
+Refer to source code for the algorithms

 ## cell descriptions:

 Wx refers to a working cell, where x is the index.
 The current cell block is index 0